 Allowing shoppers to go through only a single return method (e.g. phone) can be tiresome for buyers, which we believe is a grave mistake on part of the seller.
 So, your return and refund policy should be framed while keeping this aspect in mind.

 Consumers appreciate the flexibility and convenience offered by the online stores for a refund and they will be more likely to shop with a store that has something additional on offer for them.

 Just the way online shoppers appreciate the progress of their order, they like to get informed about the return and refund request too.
 Let them know when their product will be received for return and when the refund will be processed.

 It will let them stay stress-free about their refund process request and they won’t bother to chase this information through your customer service team.
 Thus, it will save a lot of time for your buyers as well as your sales team.

 If not possible, at least let them know about the minimum time you’d take to refund:

 Of course, it won’t be free for you.
 You may need to pay for product delivery and also when the product is picked for return, but the investment is a worthy one.
 A leading online footwear platform, Zappos.com, disclosed that people buying the most expensive shoes from them have a 50% return rate.

-If the number scares you.
-Let’s hear another shocking news.
-Zappos.com disclosed that customers started spending up to 457% more than they did before it offered free returns.
-Also, the repeat purchase spending dropped by 75% for customers who were asked to pay for return shipping.
+If the number scares you, here’s another shocking piece of news – Zappos.com disclosed that customers started spending up to 457% more than they did before after it offered free returns.
+Also, the repeat purchase spending took a beating by 75% for consumers who were needed to pay for return shipping.